Keep mice out of your RV while in storage with the BoxKat

 I got to speak with the BoxKat’s inventor, Tom Sharp, about the impetus for the idea and how he tested it.
 Tom has a classic 1991 Acura NSX sports car that was the target of mice.
 He tried several approaches and finally came up with the BoxKat.

-After more than a year of investigating, he found a company who could produce the plastic accordion panels—and the BoxKat was born.
+After more than a year of investigating, he found a company that could produce the plastic accordion panels—and the BoxKat was born.

 Set up and use